-This IFRS Standard includes amendments that were issued, but were not yet mandatorily effective.
+This IFRS Accounting Standard includes amendments that were issued as at 31 December 2022, but were not yet mandatorily effective.
 These are identified with an '(R)' suffix.
-For a summary of these amendments and standards, please refer to BDO's IFR Bulletin 2020/1 and IFR Bulletin 2021/11
+For details of these amendments, please refer to BDO's IFR Bulletin 2020/01 and IFR Bulletin 2022/07.